-Upon graduation, online learners are required to complete 40 hours of Christian service.
+Upon graduation, online learners and any students who are in the School of Professional Studies are required to complete 40 hours of Christian service.
 If completed in 2 years, a student will participate in 10 hrs of Christian service a semester.
 These hours can be completed through a course that utilizes Service-learning or through an approved and documented independent project.